 What will I be able to do when I finish the course?

 Careers in Youth and Community Work are varied, challenging and rewarding and can include mainstream youth work or special project work.
-Graduates of the programme can expect to find employment in areas such as: community development; family support; youth work and as project workers with specific target groups such as: the homeless; youth diversion programmes; alcohol/drug abuse and early school leavers programmes.
-Employers can include: government departments; health organisations and departments; charities and voluntary organisations; youth service organisations and minority groups.
+Graduates of the course can expect to find employment in areas such as: community development, family support, youth work and as project workers with specific target groups such as: the homeless, youth diversion programmes, alcohol/drug abuse and early school leavers programmes.
+Employers can include: government departments, health organisations and departments, charities and voluntary organisations, youth service organisations and minority groups.

 What are the minimum entry requirements?

 - 2H5 & 4O6/H7

 - English or Irish O6/H7.

 Preparation for Professional Practice

 Introduction to Sociology and Social Policy